postcss/autoprefixer/README.md

 ### Why does Autoprefixer use CoffeeScript?

-JavaScript is very popular, but this is also the same reason why its syntax doesn't evolve.
-There's an entire internet with legacy code that has to be supported by browsers.
+JavaScript is very popular, but this is also the same reason why its syntax doesn’t evolve.
+There’s an entire internet with legacy code that has to be supported by browsers.
 When new features are added, they will have to be supported for a long time to maintain backwards compatibility.
 This is bad for innovation, as new features has to be drafted for months and years before released as official features in the language specifications.

 As a result, JavaScript doesn’t have even basic syntax features which are present in other languages like Ruby or Python.
 There are no string interpolation, short lambda syntax, foreach statement for arrays, string and arrays slicing, etc. These features are really important and they will be in ECMAScript 6 (first update of JS syntax after 15 years), but this new specification is still not released and, of course, we must wait until all browsers support it.

 With JavaScript preprocessors like CoffeeScript or TypeScript we can bring innovation back.
 We can add a new operator and use it right now, without waiting for support in all browsers.

 Autoprefixer was written in pure JavaScript before, but CoffeeScript made Autoprefixer code much cleaner and more readable.
 Often, 2 lines of code became 1.

 Don’t be afraid of CoffeeScript.
-It's just a new syntax, not another language (like ClojureScript).
+It’s just a new syntax, not another language (like ClojureScript).
 You can open [examples on CoffeeScript.org] and start to code.
 After a week your eyes will adjust and you will see that CoffeeScript is cleaner and more readable.